slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You have choices.
 Choices are experiments.'*

+> *'There are no solutions.
+There are only trade-offs.' -- Thomas Sowell*

 > *'Decisions are made based on memory.
 There are 3 routes: reflex (genetics), habits or goals.
 Influence their memories and you can influence their decisions.'*

 This is why research in rapid cognition says that we -- that is, humans -- make our decisions intuitively most of the time.